 Runway and taxiway improvements associated with the Proposed Action or feasible action alternatives would not result in alterations to landforms since they would remain at-grade.
 Aside from the area that would be graded and unpaved on the western end of Runway 7L/25R and the removal of lighting in towers, most of these improvements would have a similar appearance to existing conditions.
 The graded and unpaved area at the western end of Runway 7L/25R would look different from existing conditions, but would be consistent with the overall visual character of the Airport.
-The new in-pavement lighting would differ from existing conditions (towers) but would be consistent with the overall visual effects from implementation of the Proposed Action or feasible action alternatives are anticipated.
+The new in-pavement lighting would differ from existing conditions (towers) but would be consistent with the overall visual character of the Airport.
+Therefore, no significant visual effects from implementation of the Proposed Action or feasible action alternatives are anticipated.